Dakota, Wisconsin

 Dakota is a town, as well as an unincorporated community in Waushara County, Wisconsin, United States.
+The population was 1,143 at the 2020 census.
 The town took its name from the community of the same name, which was platted for the community's first postmaster, Chapin M. Seeley, in 1853.
-It was likely named for the Dakota Territory which was in the news at the time.
+It was likely named for the Dakota Territory, which was in the news at the time.
 The unincorporated community of Bannerman is also located in the town.
 Bannerman was originally named Bannerman Junction in 1901 as a stop on the Chicago & Northwestern Railroad.
 It was named for William and John Bannerman, two Scottish men who owned the area's granite company.

 Geography

-According to the United States Census Bureau, the town has a total area of 33.8 square miles (87.4 km^{2}).
-33.2 square miles (85.9 km^{2}) of it is land and 0.6 square miles (1.5 km^{2}) of it (1.75%) is water.
+According to the United States Census Bureau, the town has a total area of 33.8 square miles (87.4 km^{2}), of which 33.2 square miles (85.9 km^{2}) is land and 0.6 square mile (1.5 km^{2}) (1.75%) is water.